-- Please include a title page from your article that is uploaded as a separate document.
-It should include, your article title, abstract, keywords, contributors, corresponding author, acknowledgements, and any conflicts of interest.
+- A title page for your submission has been uploaded as a separate document.
+It should include your submission title, abstract, keywords, contributors, corresponding author, acknowledgements, and any conflicts of interest.

 - The fee schedule has been reviewed and the author acknowledges that they are prepared to pay the appropriate fee if their manuscript is accepted.